Great-Sun-Group/credex-core/README.md

 To set up your development environment, you'll need to configure the following environment variables:

+### These have defaults and do not need to be configured in your environment
 1. PORT: Set this to 5000 for local development.
 2. NODE_ENV: Set this to 'development' for local development.
 3. DEPLOYMENT: Set this to 'dev' for development deployment.

+### These secrets must be added to your environment
 4. NEO4J_LEDGER_SPACE_BOLT_URL, NEO4J_LEDGER_SPACE_USER, NEO4J_LEDGER_SPACE_PASS:
    - Sign up for a free Neo4j Aura account at https://neo4j.com/cloud/aura/
    - Create a new database instance for ledgerSpace